terry-fox/toon-flattening/docs/SRS.md

 - **Project Stakeholders**: Feature scope and acceptance criteria

 ### 1.4 Product Scope
-Toon Flattening implements cartoon-style progressive flattening mechanics.
+Toon Flattening implements cartoon-style flattening mechanics.
 When an anvil contacts a player from above (either falling entity or placed block), the player is progressively compressed based on the distance between the anvil and the floor.
 Once fully compressed (5% height), the player is locked in flattened state with blocked movement until reformation.
 If the anvil is removed before full compression, the player recovers automatically.
-The system supports re-flatten stacking, persists across sessions, and resets on respawn.
+The system supports re-flattening for both re-placed anvils and anvil stacks, persistent state across sessions, and resets on respawn.

 ### 1.5 References
 - ISO/IEC/IEEE 29148:2018 – Systems and software engineering — Life cycle processes — Requirements engineering